mseyfi/mseyfi.github.io/posts/LLM/RAG.md

 #### **The Power of Hard Negatives**

 Randomly chosen negative documents are usually easy for the model to dismiss.
 A **hard negative** is a document that is "confusingly similar" to the query but factually wrong.
-For example, for the query "What is the function of the 'clip' loss in PPO?", a hard negative might be a document describing the `huber` loss in reinforcement learning.
+For example, for the query "What is the function of the `clip` loss in PPO?", a hard negative might be a document describing the `huber` loss in reinforcement learning.
 Training with these forces the model to move beyond simple keyword matching and learn true semantic understanding.

 **Methods for Mining Hard Negatives:**